|Type||Oxford Qualification - Part-time|

 OUDCE, Rewley House

 Oxford OX1 2JA

 Please do not leave it too late to contact us.
-Although 31 July is the deadline, we advise you to apply well in advance as this is a popular course.
 Late applications may be considered by the Director of Studies if places are still available on the course.
-Short-listed applicants may be invited for interview, normally within two weeks of applying.
-Interviews will take place at Rewley House in mid/late July and early September 2014.
+Short-listed applicants will be invited for interview.
+Interviews will take place at Rewley House in mid/late July and early September 2015.
 If necessary, alternative arrangements will be made for applicants unavailable on the scheduled dates.
 The final decision on entry to the course rests with OUDCE.